WuYiming6526/HARD/README.md

 ## How to install
 1. Download `HARD-AUplugin.zip` from the releases.
 2. Unzip the zip file and copy `HARD.component` to your AU plugin installation path.
-Typically the installation path is `/Users/[Your Username]/Library/Audio/Plug-Ins/Components/`.
+Typically the installation path is `/Users/[Your Username]/Library/Audio/Plug-Ins/Components/` or `/Library/Audio/Plug-Ins/Components/`.

 --------